DevilYangS/Survey-of-Transformer-Architecture-Search/README.md

 Each TAS work is introduced from three aspects: Search Space, Search Strategy, and Estimation Strategy, which are key compoments of NAS and also important for TAS.

+More details of each work has been summarized in our [survey paper](), coming soon.

 ## Summary of TAS
 <table>
 <thead>